I suck at New Year's Resolutions. Most of them are boring which is one reason we don't really stick with them.

 I tried New Year's resolutions myself and always failed horribly.
 I think the problem was that I focused too much on certain things I WANT to do and then life just happened and boom the year was over.

-If I can avoid doing things I don't want, I automatically attract the things I do want.
+I'm not exactly sure why this always works better for me, but I strongly believe that if I can avoid doing things I don't want, I automatically attract the things I want.

 It also feels easier for me to focus on specific negative aspects and then avoid them, rather than focusing on a vague goal like "be healthy."
 For example, it's easier to just cut alcohol from my diet.
 It's more specific, and it focuses on the negative part I want to get rid of.
 In turn, I'm more healthy automatically.